tsnash/spot-apps-tester-api/README.md

 - Get the appropriate `postgresql` url from your database dashboard via `Info -> Connections -> Internal/External Database URL` and assign a `SPRING_DATASOURCE_URL` key to the value of the url

 ## Roadmap
+- Correct `UserProfile` hashing and equality logic

+- Centralize user IDs to a common database entity and have profiles use a foreign key instead

 - Represent the remaining properties of the `UserProfile`

-- Centralize user IDs to a common database entity and have profiles use a foreign key instead

 - Develop models, services, and controllers for `DataProfile` and `RatingProfile` along with any additional properties